scerioli/Global-Preferences-Survey/Article/Article.md

 $\textrm{avgGenderDiff}_{\textrm{country}} = \alpha + \beta_1 \ \textrm{LogGDPpc}_{\textrm{country}} + \beta_2 \ \textrm{genderEquality}_{\textrm{country}}$

-Alternatively, to separate the contributions of economic development and gender equality, one can perform a regression conditioning on the gender quality indicator first and then conditioning on economic development.
-The theorem from Frisch–Waugh–Lovell [@10.2307/1907330; @Lovell] guarantees that the coefficients found from this conditional analysis are the same as those found for a regression of the gender differences on both economic development and gender equality index of the countries.
+Alternatively, to separate the contributions of economic development and gender equality, the authors in the original article performed a simple linear regression among residual plots.
+The theorem from Frisch–Waugh–Lovell [@10.2307/1907330; @Lovell] guarantees that the coefficients found from this residual analysis are the same as those found for a multiple regression of the gender differences on both economic development and gender equality index of the countries.

 The correlation between economic development and gender equality indexes plays a central role in investigating how the gender differences in economic preferences are related to them.
 The fact that the two variables are dependent is known [@duflo] and was reported in [@GGGreport2015] for WEF GGGI with GDP p/c in linear and not logarithmic scale.
 To check the correlation between economic development and gender equality of the countries analysed in the study, we regressed the Log GDP p/c and joint Gender Equality Index used by the authors in the original article.
 In addition, we explored the correlation of other three indexes for the measure of gender equality: two were indexes already introduced by the original authors, that are the Global Gender Gap Index from the [World Economic Forum Global Gender Gap Report 2015](http://reports.weforum.org/) (abbreviated to WEF GGGI), and the Gender Inequality Index from the United Nations [Human Development Report 2015](http://hdr.undp.org/sites/default/files/hdr_2016_statistical_annex.pdf) (UNDP GII).
 The third index to be used for the correlation check was the UNDP [Gender Development Index](http://hdr.undp.org/en/indicators/137906) (GDI), which we will later use for our extended analysis.
 The correlation between economic development expressed in Log GDP p/c and gender equality indexes in the countries is very strong (see also Figure 1): for the Gender Equality Index, we found a correlation with r = 0.5440 and a p-value < 0.0001; for WEF GGGI, r = 0.2926 and p-value = 0.013; for UNDP GII, r = 0.8542 and p-value < 0.0001; and for the UNDP GDI, a correlation of r = 0.5316 with p-value < 0.0001.